cloudflare/cloudflare-docs/products/ssl/src/content/custom-certificates/index.md

 ## Keyless SSL

 Typically, customers will upload both the SSL certificate and the private key.
-Those that wish to retain their private keys on their own infrastructure may wish to use [Keyless SSL](/ssl/keyless-ssl).
+Those that wish to [retain their private keys on their own infrastructure may wish to use Keyless SSL](/keyless-ssl).

-## Geo Key Manager (Private Key Restriction)
+## Geo Key Manager (private key restriction)

 By default, private keys will be encrypted and securely distributed to each data center, where they can be utilized for local SSL/TLS termination.
-Customers that wish to restrict where these keys may be used can elect to specify a 'Private Key Restriction' during upload.
+Customers that wish to restrict where these keys may be used can elect to specify a ‘Private Key Restriction’ during upload.